filip-herceg/ReViewPoint/migration_backup/docs/backend/tests/conftest.md

 ```

 ## 6. Notes
-The fixtures handle proper setup and teardown of database connections, ensuring that tests don't leave resources open or leak between test runs.
+- The fixtures handle proper setup and teardown of database connections.
+- **All tests now use a real test database, and cleanup is handled automatically after each test.**
+- Remove any references to in-memory DBs in new or existing tests.